DaneWeber/presentations/UnicornProjectFiveIdeals/UnicornProjectFiveIdeals.md

 ### 4) ⛑ Psychological Safety

-- This is the biggest predictor of an engineering team’s success at Google.
 - Take risks without feeling insecure or embarrassed.
 - Say, “I don’t know.” -- Continuously learning.
 - New ideas are welcomed.